 Be Very Careful About Shared and Insecure Internet Connections

-This is one thing that I have found very difficult to do—when traveling, it is hard to find connections other than public ones at hotels, cafes, airports, you name it.
+This is one thing that I have found very difficult to do—when traveling, it’s hard to find connections other than public ones at hotels, cafes, airports, you name it.
 To see the warning “this connection is unsecured and others may see your information” is almost a staple of the travel experience.
 The risk applies to anything you type into your keyboard while connected, such as email passwords and website logins.

 If you’re traveling with your own laptop and using free Wi-Fi, it is important to make sure your connections are secure.
 Some websites let you log in over open networks; always try to useinstead of (the S stands for “secure” and indicates that the data is encrypted for more protection).
-You can also get a plug-in for your browser like HTTPS Everywhere (Firefox, Chrome and Opera only), which will do this automatically.
+You can also get a plug-in for your browser like HTTPS Everywhere (Firefox, Chrome, and Opera only), which will do this automatically.
 Another possible solution is SurfEasy VPN, which helps encrypt your data when you’re using a public connection from your own computer.

 Delete All Cookies and Browsing History on Public Terminals